RamVasuthevan/Personal-Website/website/thinking-about.md

     - 10 year domain registration

 # Paradigms for one-person software projects
-- For example, if a 1000 people are working on a project, breaking that project up into microservices and multiple repos could reduce the amount of coordination needed.
+- For example, if 1000 people are working on a project, breaking that project up into microservices and multiple repos could reduce the coordination needed.
 But if only one person is working on the project, that might add unnecessary complexity
 - How should a project be structured differently if the project manager, designer, marketer and engineer are the same person?

 # Startup of you